a2/romobos-2018/README.md

 ## License

-MessagePack.swift is available under the MIT license.
+Random Dog is available under the MIT license.
 See the LICENSE file for more info.